These Extensions are meant to speed up your risk assessment activities, such as identifying, evaluating and mitigating risks.

 You may of course expand this hazard list with hazards that are particular to your device and the conditions under which it needs to operate.

 Aligned Elements users can kick start their risk identification process by downloading and importing our ISO 14971:2012 Annex C Extension, assessing them, and start generating risks and mitigation.

 The ISO 14971:2012 Annex C Extension contains:

 This Extension facilitates the assessment of the questions, the creation of both an automated assessment report of the Annex C questions as well as a starting point for generating new risks and mitigation.

 This package contains predefined Potential Hazards, Causes, and Harms derived from the IMDRF Terminologies for Categorized Adverse Event Reporting.

 The lists are applicable to Aligned Elements projects using Risk Assessments using the Preliminary Hazard Analysis method.

 A great way of conducting a structured risk identification is to start off with a known list of potential hazards.
-ISO 14971:2012 Annex E (ISO 14971:2012 Annex C) provides such a list that can be downloaded and imported below.
+ISO 14971:2012 Annex E (ISO 14971:2019 Annex E) provides such a list that can be downloaded and imported below.